Vancouver Island wedding venues

 Open space, string lights, laid-back Island vibe.
 Great for DIY-friendly, casual celebrations.

 What to know: Rustic doesn't mean cheap.
-Most barns are blank slates — you're renting tables, chairs, linens, lighting, sometimes even bathrooms.
+Most barns are blank slates, so you're renting tables, chairs, linens, lighting, sometimes even bathrooms.
 Confirm power, parking, and open-flame policies before signing.

 What to know: You may need to bring in everything from catering to furniture.
 Permits, insurance, and noise restrictions vary widely.
-Can be budget-friendly or expensive depending on what's included.
+Can be budget-friendly or expensive depending on what is included.

 Guest count drives everything

-• 200 guests → ballroom or large outdoor space only.
+• 200 guests means a ballroom or large outdoor space only.

 Common mistakes to avoid